Demographic history of Kosovo: Late Middle Ages

 Scholarship on Kosovo has encompassed Ottoman provincial surveys that have revealed the 15th-century ethnic composition of some Kosovo settlements.
 However, both Serbian and Albanian historians using these records have made much of them while proving little.
+Madgearu (2008) argues that the series of defters from 1455 onward "shows that Kosovo... was a mosaic of Serbian and Albanian villages", while Prishtina and Prizren already had significant Albanian Muslim populations, and that the same defter of 1455 indicates the presence of Albanians in Tetovo.
+During the 15th century, Albanians moved to the town of Novo Brdo to work on the mines.